-- Students will know and develop biblical, historical, cultural/sociological, and theological principles for the practices of youth and family ministry: constructing sermons and lessons, designing and leading worship, responding to the need of her/his congregation, initiating and fostering congregational health, building congregational leaders and analyzing and constructing a plan to reach the community.
+- Students will know and develop biblical, historical, cultural/sociological, and theological principles for the practices of youth and family ministry: constructing sermons and lessons, designing and leading worship, responding to the needs of her/his congregation, initiating and fostering congregational health, building congregational leaders, and analyzing and constructing a plan to reach the community.

 - Students will know and describe how to lead, disciple, evangelize, and equip the church for youth and family ministry.

-Foundational Courses: These courses from the general offerings are required as foundational to the major:
+Foundational Courses: These courses from the general education offerings are required as foundational to the major:

 BIBL1100.
 Introduction to Biblical Studies (3)